 The Apprenticeship Statistics, which includes key statistical data, are published every year by the Austrian Federal Economic Chamber.
 For 2015 the following key data can be given:

-- Distribution by economic sectors: Most apprentices are trained in the crafts and trades sector (42.7%), followed by the wholesale and retail sector (14.4%) and industry (14.1%).
+- Distribution by economic sectors: Most apprentices are trained in the crafts and trades sector (41.8%), followed by the industry (14.2%) and wholesale and retail sector (14.0%).

-- Clear gender-specific trends are seen in the choice of apprenticeship occupations: Almost half of all female apprentices are trained as shop assistants, as office assistants and hairdressers.
+- Clear gender-specific trends are seen in the choice of apprenticeship occupations: More than 44% of all female apprentices are trained as shop assistants, office assistants and hairdressers.
 The three most popular apprenticeship trades among young men are metal technology, followed by electrical engineering and motor vehicle engineering.

-- Although there are approximately 200 apprenticeship trades (cf. the List of Apprenticeships), young people choose few of them: More than two thirds of all female apprentices are trained in the ten most popular apprenticeship trades.
-Among young men, there is not quite the same concentration on the main apprenticeship trades: More than half of all male apprentices are trained in the ten most popular occupations. (https://www.wko.at/Content.Node/Interessenvertretung/ZahlenDa https://www.wko.at/Content.Node/Interessenvertretung/ZahlenDatenFakten/Daten_zum_Thema_Lehrlinge.htmltenFakten/Daten_zum_Thema_Lehrlinge.html).
+- Although there are approximately 200 apprenticeship trades (cf. the List of Apprenticeships), young people show a clear preference towards certain trades: Almost two thirds of all female or respectively male apprentices are trained in the ten most popular apprenticeship trades. (https://www.wko.at/service/zahlen-daten-fakten/daten-lehrlingsstatistik.html).

 For more information: